-The results in Table 5 show that, as expected, the introduction of an LP affects MS acquisitions only in countries with effective antitrust enforcement, where cartel enforcement is subject to criminal sanctions, and where the level of corruption is low.
-Expressed in terms of percentage points increase (again using the transformation $100 \times (e^{\beta} - 1)$ , where $\beta$ is the value of the relevant coefficient) relative to the pre-LP years (the control group), the effects are now much larger than they are for the entire sample.
+The results in Table 5 show that, as expected, the introduction of an LP affects MS acquisitions only in countries with effective antitrust enforcement, where cartel enforcement is subject to criminal sanctions, and where the level of corruption is low.42 Expressed in terms of percentage points increase (again using the transformation $100 \times (e^{\beta} - 1)$, where β is the value of the relevant coefficient) relative to the pre-LP years (the control group), the effects are now much larger than they are for the entire sample.
 In particular, the LP is associated with an increase of 57% in the number of new domestic horizontal MS acquisitions when antitrust enforcement is effective, 84% when cartels enforcement is subject to criminal sanctions, and 58% when the level of corruption is low.

-&lt;sup>41One might worry that the AMPI and CCR indices are correlated with the general development of a country.
+42One might worry that the AMPI and CCR indices are correlated with the general development of a country.
 Although this correlation may not bias our estimations given that we use country fixed effects and given that our macroeconomic and financial variables control for the level of development, we also ran the estimations from Table 5 with a subsample of only developed countries, using the United Nations's Human Development Index (HDI) as a measure for a countries development status.
-The results, presented in the online Appendix, remain fully robust.
+The results, presented in Table E3 the online Appendix, remain fully robust.
+One may also wonder whether the effect of antitrust on MS acquisitions is nonlinear as there should be only a few collusive agreements when antitrust enforcement is very effective, and hence little need for MS acquisitions once an LP is introduced.
+In Table E7 in the online Appendix we examine this possibility by interacting the LP dummy with terciles of the AMPI values, but find a significant effect only for the top tercile.

 (1) (2) (3)

-$LP \times Effective Enforcement$ (1) $0.45^{}$ (4) (9)
+$LP \times Effective Enforcement$ 0.45

-EI × Ellective Elliorcement (0.43)
+(0.16)

-After LP $\times$ Effective Enforcement 0.10
+After LP × Effective Enforcement 0.10

 (0.17)

 $LP \times Ineffective Enforcement$ -0.01

 (0.19)

-After LP $\times$ Ineffective Enforcement -0.08
+After LP \times Ineffective Enforcement -0.08

 (0.30)

-$LP \times Criminal Sanctions$ (0.00) 0.60
+$LP \times Criminal Sanctions$ 0.60

 (0.22)

-After LP $\times$ Criminal Sanctions 0.32
+After LP \times Criminal Sanctions 0.32

 (0.25)

 $LP \times No$ Criminal Sanctions 0.12

 (0.20)

-After LP $\times$ No Criminal Sanctions -0.16
+After LP \times No Criminal Sanctions -0.16

 (0.21)

-$LP \times Low Corruption$ × / $0.46^{}$
+$LP \times Low Corruption$ 0.46

 (0.16)

-After LP $\times$ Low Corruption 0.06
+After LP × Low Corruption 0.06

 (0.18)

 $LP \times High Corruption$ 0.10

 (0.18)

-After LP $\times$ High Corruption 0.07
+After LP × High Corruption 0.07

 (0.31)

 Year FE Yes Yes Yes

 Country FE Yes Yes Yes

 Macroeconomic covariates Yes Yes Yes

 Financial covariates No Yes Yes

 F-test 0.00 0.00 0.00

-$\mathrm{R}^2$ 0.67 0.67 0.66
+R 2 0.67 0.67 0.66

 Observations 1008 1018 1018